 The Accelerated Graduate Program is for UMBC undergraduates who wish to double count credits toward both their bachelor’s degree and a certificate or master’s degree.
 Interested students must make their intentions known to both their undergraduate advisor and the appropriate graduate program director, usually in their junior year.
-Academic departments hosting Accelerated Program students will reference the program on their individual program pages.
+Academic departments hosting Accelerated Program students will reference the program on the Accelerated Program site.
 You can also reference the list at the bottom of this page.

 Applying to the Accelerated Program

 To participate in this program, students must complete the Application for the Accelerated Program.
 Both the student’s undergraduate advisor and the Program Director for the graduate program in which they intend to take classes will need to sign off on the application.

 An undergraduate may apply to participate in an accelerated program even if the desired graduate program is in a department other than the one in which the student is majoring.

 Applying to your Graduate Program

 Students must still apply and be admitted to the Graduate School for the graduate portion of their program.
 Our graduate application can be completed online and the application fee is waived for eligible students in the accelerated programs.
 There will be no retroactive admissions to the accelerated program once the student has received the bachelor’s degree.

 Requirements & Eligibility

 This program is selective.
 Students must have at least a 3.0 GPA to be considered, and some programs have more stringent requirements.
 The Graduate Record Examination is often waived for applicants in this program; some graduate programs also waive other application requirements (e.g. letters of recommendation).
 If admitted, students must develop a plan of study for the remainder of their undergraduate career with the graduate program director.
 Students in these accelerated tracks must continue to be in good academic standing throughout the course of their studies.
 In all cases, the faculty of both the student’s undergraduate and graduate programs must approve the courses that are being used toward the degrees in their respective departments.

 Transferring Credits into the Graduate Program